beaconsproject/disturbance_explorer/docs/user_guide.md

 ### Buffer features

-The **Buffer features** enables users to apply influence buffers around linear and polygonal (areal) disturbances features.
+The **Buffer features** enables users to apply influence buffers around linear and areal (polygonal) disturbances features.

 Users have two options:

   - Apply an overall buffer on the respective layers using sliders, or
   - Enable custom buffer sizes based on industry and feature types.

-Choosing **Use custom buffers** will switch the map view to display the table where disturbances have been summarized by industry/feature types.
-Value inside the 'BUFFER_SIZE' column can be edited.
+Choosing **Use custom buffers** will switch the map view to display the table where disturbances are summarized by industry/disturbance type.
+The value inside the 'BUFFER_SIZE' column can be edited.
 <br><br>
 <center><img src="pics/customBuf.png" width="600"><br>Figure 2.
 Custom buffer table generated by user specified disturbance industries and types.</center>
 <br><br>

-In the left sidebar, minimum patch size of intactness areas can be set using the slider after the buffering on the disturbance features are applied.
+In the left sidebar, **Set minimum patch size of undisturbed areas** can be set using the slider.
-This function will remove every patch in the study area that are considered not sufficiently large to maintain key ecological processes.
+This function will remove undisturbed patches that are smaller than the set minimum size from the final undisturbed areas map.

-The user can choose to include other disturbances, fires and mining claims if these layers are present in the GeoPackage for generating undisturbed and disturbed maps.
+The user can choose to include **other disturbances**, **fires**, and **mining claims** in generating the undisturbed and disturbed areas map if the required spatial layers were uploaded in the **Select study area** step.
-Default values are provided for the buffer size around other disturbances, the minimum fire size, and the buffer size around mining claims, but these can be adjusted before generating the maps.
+If these spatial layers are not provided, the corresponding options will be disabled.

-If other disturbances, fires and mining claims are not present in the provided GeoPackage, the corresponding options will be disabled.
+Default values are provided for buffer sizes as well as the minimum fire size, but these can be adjusted before generating the maps.

 <br><br>
 <center><img src="pics/setOptions.png" width="600"><br>Figure 3.
 Inclusion of fires and mining claims.
 The "Include other disturbances" option is disabled because no additional disturbances were provided.</center>
 <br><br>